 Career Connect offers multiple participation options for UNT faculty, staff, and students through the integration of Career Connect program components into existing UNT course and activities.
-The bullets below list the range of integration options from students’ ePortfolio use only to full integration of students’ ePortfolio use, Connect’s rubric assessments for experiential learning activities, and community partner activities.
+The bullets below list the range of integration options from students’ ePortfolio use to full integration of students’ use of the ePortfolio, Connect’s rubric assessments for experiential learning activities, and community partner activities.

 Integrate students’ ePortfolio use into a student experience

 Require students to develop a product or activity that can be observed, rated, and reflected upon